Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 ![](0000-network-transform-buffered-interpolation/jitter.jpg)

-This RFC suggests an extensible interface for users to use and create different interpolation algorithms and adding a default buffered interpolator that'll resist to jitter.
+This RFC suggests an extensible interface for users to use and create different interpolation algorithms.
+It also suggests a default buffered interpolator that'll resist to jitter.
 After this, users should be able to select the interpolation algorithm that best fits the GameObject they want to sync.

 In addition, this RFC suggests removing the